We welcome the interest of referring physicians and orthopedic surgeons who wish to learn more about our techniques.

 The posterior cruciate ligament can and should be repaired and reconstructed when ruptured in our opinion.
 Loss of the PCL leads to medial joint arthritis.
 The old advice of just live with it is out of date.
 Our reconstruction technique with sterilized bone patellar tendon bone allografts and immediate rehabilitation has led to superb results for world-class athletes and weekend warriors.

 The posterolateral corner injuries to the knee are often missed but frequently present when a PCL injury occurs or when there is a chronic failure of an ACL reconstruction.
 To obtain an ideal result this area must be reconstructed or the primary ligament reconstructions will stretch out.
-We have modifed an established method to make this repair work very well through two 1 cm incisions using a donor hamstring graft.
+We have modified an established method to make this repair work very well through two 1 cm incisions using a donor hamstring graft.

 Dislocation of the kneecap often leads to instability and pain.
 To dislocate the key ligament called the medial patella femoral ligament must be ruptured.
 Our repair technique avoids drilling holes in the knee cap and has been used successfully in patients ranging from ballet dancers to football players.